54 Super Facts for Your Super Bowl Party

 Phil Simms was paid $75,000 to shout "I'm going to Disney World” on the field moments after his Giants won Super Bowl XXI.
 Disney also paid Denver’s John Elway the same amount of money to yell the same thing—just in case his team won.

-The Pittsburgh Steelers hold the record for most Super Bowl wins, having captured six Vince Lombardi Trophies.
-The San Francisco 49ers, Dallas Cowboys, and New England Patriots have each won five.
+The Pittsburgh Steelers and the New England Patriots are tied for the record for most Super Bowl wins, having captured six Vince Lombardi Trophies apiece.
+The San Francisco 49ers and Dallas Cowboys have each won five.

 Which team has lost the most?
 That would be a tie between the Denver Broncos and the New England Patriots, who've each dropped five Super Bowl matchups.